 Registration requirements and link

-Any student enrolled at a German University can attend.
+Any student enrolled at a university in Germany or in any of the EU-27 countries can attend.
 If you're interested in participating, please send us an email and we'll keep you updated: founder-fundamentals@engine.hpi.de

 Fee